fxlin/p3-tee/docs/issues.md

 ### make edk2-clean: python complains lack of "UserDict"
 It is a Python2 thing.
 Some edk2 library expects python2.
 Make sure you have it.
 It is ok that the default python is python3.

+## ModuleNotFoundError: No module named 'Crypto'
+It's a python script complaining you don't have Crypto.
+To see if that's the case, do `python -c "import Crypto"`
+There shouldn't be any error.
+Strange enough, I cannot find crypto for python2.7.
+So it has to be python3.
+Solution:
+`sudo apt get install python-is-python3` (must be done by root); then `sudo apt get install python3-pycryptodome` (done by root) or `pip install pycryptodome`